[Last updated: 1 February 2026, unless otherwise noted]

 - Shares, etc. acquired by venture capital or professional investors through a method other than a public offering or sale whose investment period is less than two years: one month from the date of listing.

-- Shares, etc. acquired by a listing sponsor whose investment period is less than six months: six months from the date of listing.
+- Shares, etc. acquired by a listing sponsor whose investment period is less than six months: six months from the date of listing; however, if the disparity between the acquisition price and the public offering prices is less than 30%, the holding period shall be three months.

 - Other shareholders that the KRX deems mandatory holding is necessary for the sake of public interest, investor protection, etc.: up to two years from the listing date after a discussion with the KRX.